theseanco/howto_co34pt_liveCode/README.md

     1. My Recommeded Addons
     2. Proxyspace - My foundation for live coding in SuperCollider
     3. Setup code - Making Performance Easier
+    4. Pbinds and Patterns - The basics

+If any content does not work, please open an issue/pull request.
+These examples have been tested on *ubuntu 16.04 only thus far.